Unsuccessful bidder letter

-- A contract notice has been sent to the Official Journal in order to invite offers or requests to be selected to tender for or to negotiate in respect of the proposed contract or framework agreement
+- A contract notice has been sent to the Official Journal in order to invite offers or requests to be selected to tender for or to negotiate in respect of the proposed contract or framework agreement; or

 - The contracting authority has had published any form of advertisement seeking offers or expressions of interest in the proposed contract or framework agreement, or

-Note that these documents are templates and will require tailoring to add the relevant detail.
+Note that this document is a template and will require tailoring to add the relevant detail.
 In particular, note that where there is more than one successful supplier (such as a framework agreement with multiple suppliers) the unsuccessful supplier letter must contain the relevant information for each successful supplier.

 The letters to unsuccessful bidders and award letters should all be despatched at the same time.

-> Download the unsuccessful bidder letter pre 20/12/09 (Microsoft Word document)
+> Download the unsuccessful bidder letter (Microsoft Word document)